FixMyBerlin/atlas-app/atlas-geo/atlas-geo/README.md

 ## 💛 Thanks to

-This repo is highly inspired by and is containing code from [gislars/osm-parking-processing](https://github.com/gislars/osm-parking-processing/tree/wip)
+The first iteration of iteration of this repo was inspired by [gislars/osm-parking-processing](https://github.com/gislars/osm-parking-processing)